Security for Elasticsearch

 This can be defined at runtime.
 You do not need to decide upfront at ingest time but can apply all security controls to already existing indices and data.

-Search Guard tracks and monitors all data flows inside your Elasticsearch cluster and can produce audit trails on several levels.
+Search Guard tracks and monitors all data flows inside your cluster and can produce audit trails on several levels.
 This includes

 - Security related events like failed login attempts, missing privileges, spoofed headers or invalid TLS certificates

 - Read-access to documents

 - Write-access to documents including the changes in JSON patch format

 The Audit Logging capabilities of Search Guard especially help to keep your Elasticsearch cluster compliant with regulations like GDPR, PCI, SOX or HIPAA.